Have any dominoes lying around?

 Go to FREE ACTIVITIES AND DOWNLOADS to see the full activity.

-When you are shopping for school supplies, think about an extra package of three ring binder paper: quad lined paper is the first and most economical help for your struggling Math student.
+When you are shopping for school supplies, think about an extra journal or package of three ring binder paper: quad lined paper is the first and most economical help for your struggling Math student.
+A small minority of students gets visually confused by the squares on the page.
+So it is always best to search for paper that is very lightly printed with ‘unobtrusive’ squares: the emphasis should be on what your student is writing and drawing not on the grid.

 Neatly lining up calculations prevents errors.
-Quad paper can also help illustrate many concepts that are more complicated to explain in words, ranging from area and perimeter to slides, flips, and transformations and many more.
+Quad paper can also help illustrate many concepts that are more complicated to explain in words but are easily seen on paper, such as multiplication, area and perimeter, for making graphs, and drawing congruent shapes, when showing transformations in size, slides, flips, and rotations and many more.

 This new free download is a game to practice the use of cardinal numbers.